 Why Choose Erkan & Sullivan, P.C.?

-When it comes to defending against drug trafficking, distribution, and possession with intent charges, having seasoned and strategic legal representation is essential.
+When it comes to defending against drug trafficking, distribution, and possession with intent charges in Lowell, having seasoned and strategic legal representation is essential.
 Here’s why Murat Erkan and Ryan P. Sullivan are uniquely equipped to handle these complex cases:

 - Deep Knowledge of Prosecutorial Tactics: